micmejia/bible-dump/NKJV/James/Jas 2.md

 My brethren, do not hold the faith of our Lord Jesus Christ, _the Lord_ of glory, with partiality.

 ###### 2
-For if there should come into your assembly a man with gold rings, in [^a]fine apparel, and there should also come in a poor man in [^b]filthy clothes,
+For if there should come into your assembly a man with gold rings, in fine apparel, and there should also come in a poor man in filthy clothes,

 ###### 3
-and you [^c]pay attention to the one wearing the fine clothes and say to him, "You sit here in a good place," and say to the poor man, "You stand there," or, "Sit here at my footstool,"
+and you pay attention to the one wearing the fine clothes and say to him, "You sit here in a good place," and say to the poor man, "You stand there," or, "Sit here at my footstool,"

 ###### 4
-have you not [^d]shown partiality among yourselves, and become judges with evil thoughts?
+have you not shown partiality among yourselves, and become judges with evil thoughts?

 ###### 5
 Listen, my beloved brethren: Has God not chosen the poor of this world _to be_ rich in faith and heirs of the kingdom which He promised to those who love Him?